Judge Orders Review Of Dakota Access Pipeline In Victory For Standing Rock Tribe

 “The previous administration painstakingly considered the impacts of this pipeline and President Trump hastily dismissed these careful environmental considerations in favor of political and personal interests," he said.
 "We applaud the courts for protecting our laws and regulations from undue political influence, and will ask the Court to shut down pipeline operations immediately."

-For now, though, the pipeline is still allowed to operate until Boasberg reviews further briefings from both parties.
-A conference has been scheduled for June 21.
+For now, though, the pipeline is still allowed to operate until Boasberg reviews further briefings from both parties in hearings starting on June 21.

-After months of protest, the pipeline started pumping domestic crude oil commercially on June 1.
-Though Its systems leaked more than 100 gallons in March as crews readied it for its debut.
+After months of protest, the pipeline started pumping commercially on June 1, sending domestic crude oil through an 1,170-mile pipeline from North Dakota's Bakken oil fields to Illinois.

-The $3.8 billion 1,168-mile pipeline will deliver thousands of gallons of oil daily from North Dakota's Bakken oil fields to Illinois, where it would then be piped to refineries on the Gulf Coast.
+Critics argue the $3.8 billion-pipeline endangers water supplies.
+In March, its systems spilled more than 100 gallons of oil in two separate incidents in North Dakota as crews readied it for its debut.
+The line also leaked 84 gallons in South Dakota in April.

 Thousands of people had camped out to protest the pipeline and its possible effects on water quality and to support the tribe.
 In December, the Army Corps of Engineers said they would no longer allow the pipeline to cross under Lake Oahe, a victory for protesters.
 That decision was reversed after President Trump took office, and on February 22, the final protesters were removed from the campsite.